anettrolikova/Crypto/README.md

 - Decentralised database for devs https://gun.eco/docs/Todo-Dapp

-- Method to the Madness - sbt-ethereum intends to make interacting with, customizing, and deploying Ethereum smart contracts more “accessible” to non-developers https://www.sbt-ethereum.io/method_to_the_madness.html
+- Method to the Madness - sbt-Ethereum intends to make interacting with, customizing, and deploying Ethereum smart contracts more “accessible” to non-developers https://www.sbt-ethereum.io/method_to_the_madness.html

 - Auditing excercises - learrn how to audit contracts